felixvanoost/Reflow-Oven-Controller/README.md

 - Reflow temperature
 - Reflow time

-The Python script prompts the user to enter the desired values for each parameter, checks the input is within a pre-determined valid range, then sends the values to the Arduino via USB.
-Once the reflow cycle has been started, it receives oven temperature readings from the Arduino every second and plots these for the user in real-time.
+The Python script prompts the user to enter the desired values for each parameter, checks the input is within a pre-determined valid range, then sends the values to the Arduino via USB and checks that they are properly received.
+Once the reflow cycle has been started, it receives an oven temperature reading from the Arduino every second and plots this on a graph for the user in real-time.

-The Arduino implements a finite state machine with a state corresponding to each stage in the reflow cycle.
+The Arduino implements a finite state machine, with a state corresponding to each stage in the reflow cycle.
 It controls the toaster oven using time-proportional control - a slower form of PWM.
 User feedback is provided via a set of LEDs and a buzzer.

 ----------
 Required Hardware